Jurell Sison

 Years later, while working in campus ministry, a priest mentor did something simple that changed everything.
 He invited students to run a race—believing they were capable of more than they thought.
 He called the group The Living Person.

 I watched what happened when people were challenged—mind, body, and spirit.
 Students ran their first 5K.
 Prayed consistently.
-Showed up differently to their lives.
+Showed up differently in their lives.
 They didn’t just build habits.
 They changed how they saw themselves.

-That became the heart of TLP and while it’s different these days, the work continues on.
+That became the heart of TLP, and while it’s different these days, the work continues on.